 Submitting monthly management information

 All CCS suppliers must submit monthly management information (MI) returns.
 This is done online through the MISO system.
-You will need to include the unique reference number (URN) for each customer listed on the return.
+Guidance to the process can be found in the documents below:

 Failure to submit MI returns correctly or within the agreed timescales may incur